adlytaibi/sgws_config/README.md

 Role Variables
 --------------

 Settable variables for the role are in `roles/sgws_config/vars/main.yml`.
-Passwords and credentials are incorporated using [ansible-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).
-Other variables are under `roles/sgws_config/vars/` for their respective tasks.
+Passwords and credentials are incorporated using [ansible-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) or [read below](#using-ansible-vault).Other variables are under `roles/sgws_config/vars/` for their respective tasks.

 Installing signed API management SSL certificates requires three files `mgmt_cert.pem`, `mgmt_cert.key` and `chain.pem` to be in `roles/sgws_config/files`.
 Storage API SSL certificate files are `stor_cert.pem`, `stor_cert.key` and `chain.pem`.